mastercomfig/mastercomfig/docs/contributing.md

 `**-launchoption** : launch option description`

+Make sure the description is not sentence case and starts with a lowercase letter.

 There are currently 4 categories for launch options:

 * `Recommended`: These are launch options everyone should be using, as they benefit all users